Improve outcomes and increase satisfaction by automating point-of-care testing

 Traditional processes like manual POCT should be left in the past as they don’t optimize efficiency.
 With manual POCT, too much time is spent waiting for results and results aren’t always accurate.
 POC informatics will provide an effective way of improving clinical outcomes and increasing patient satisfaction.
 Here’s how:

-It will allow doctors to spend more time with patients
+It will allow doctors to improve outcomes

 By having faster access to test results, available in the EHR as soon as they enter the room to see the patient, doctors can expedite speed of diagnosis as this data drives decisions.
 This means providers can spend more time counseling and educating the patient, increasing the value of the visit and clinical outcomes.